christosbampis/Huffmann-tree-Bioengineering-project/README.md

 each symbol is then matched to its original one without losing data.
 There is only a quantization step in the beginning in order to create a Huffmann alphabet.

 Note 1 : full code has been uploaded.
+Download ecg.mat from http://www.filedropper.com/ecg,
-Run main.m and check the results file.
+run main.m and check the results file.

 Note 2 : A report in this project is also available in Greek (send email).
 More diagrams are available there explaining the implementation and the theoretical background.